-(4) The optimization and improvement of waste knives include (Fig. 11 and Fig. 12):
+(4) The optimization and improvement of the waste knives include the following steps (as shown in Figures 11 and 12):

-① The gap between the waste knife and the knife block is adjusted from 7mm to 1mm;
+① Reducing the gap between the waste knife and the knife block from 7mm to 1mm;

-② The intake was adjusted from 12mm to 4mm;
+② Decreasing the intake from 12mm to 4mm;

-③ Adjust no empty knife to empty knife.
+③ Changing from a non-empty knife to an empty knife.